 Which means, as Whitman notes, “that American racial classification law was much harsher than anything the Nazis themselves were willing to introduce in Germany.”

 It should come as no surprise then, that the Nazis weren’t uniformly condemned in the U.S. before the country entered the war.
 In the early 1930s, American eugenicists welcomed Nazi ideas about racial purity and republished their propaganda.
-American aviator Charles Lindbergh, a public admirer of Adolf Hitler’s, received a swastika medal from Nazi leader in 1938.
+American aviator Charles Lindbergh accepted a swastika medal from the Nazi Party in 1938.

 Once the U.S. entered the war, it took a decidedly anti-Nazi stance.
 But Black American troops noticed the similarities between the two countries, and confronted them head-on with a “Double V Campaign.”
 Its goal?
 Victory abroad against the Axis powers—and victory at home against Jim Crow.